 - Place the onions in a mason jar and pour the liquid over them.
 Make sure the liquid covers the onions.
 Let cool, then cover and refrigerate.

-- Will keep in the refrigerator for a month.
+- Your pickled onions are ready to enjoy once they have chilled.
+They will keep in the refrigerator for a month.

 I did find that it made more than the one jar.
 Probably because my husband bought LARGE red onions.
 I just made another batch of the liquid.